otjrocks/oogasalad/README.md

   * In authoring environment can configure cheat codes to add to your game, if these are added, then within the game, the cheat key can be used.

 ### Assignment Impressions

+* This assignment was a challenge that strengthened our ability to work in large groups and collaborate with other software developers.
+The open-ended nature of the project allowed us to clearly display some of the design techniques that we have learned in the class, especially design patterns.
+* We were impressed by the flexibility of our design and the breadth of game variations that could be made in our engine originally designed around the PacMan game.